Welcome to the Library Media Center

 Go to your child's school and search by title, author, series, or genre.

-* For access to our electronic books or e-books, go to DESTINY and click on the FOLLET SHELF link on the left hand side of the page.
+* For access to our electronic books or e-books, go to FOLLET DESTINY tile on your student potal, select Belleview Middle School, clcik the DESTINY QUEST link on the left hand side of the page, then click FOLLETT SHELF on the top right of the page.

 * Our school district now subscribes to Gale Virtual Reference Library Curriculum Edition, the ultimate, easy to use, Internet based reference resource for students and teachers-available from school or home 24/7.
 Gale Virtual Reference Library meets a growing range of research and curricular demands.
 How will Gale help you and your students?
 Search or browse more than full-text magazines.
 You can print, save, or email for your own or student use.
 Look up articles from regional, U.S., and international newspapers.